ANF-Studios/ANFuck/README.md

 # BrainFuckInterpreter
  A simple Brainfuck interpreter written in C#.
-This respiratory uses [The Unlicense](https://unlicense.org/).
+This repository is licensed by [The Unlicense](https://unlicense.org/).
 ### Info
 This is a simple brainfuck interpreter that I created (of course following taking some tutorials and some code from others 👀) which is a fun little project.
 I actually want to create a more advanced programming language.
 I want to thank [Oliver Booth](https://github.com/oliverbooth) for backing me up.